greenm01/vb4x/docs/vb4x_specs.md

 Ship construction, repair, and tech upgrades are performed at planetary and orbital shipyards.
 Construction capacity at the yard is limited by the colony's total production capacity value, regardless of PP in the Empire's treasury.

 The number of turns required to complete ship orders is equal to the unit PC times 0.5 (rounded down).
 Construction takes time.
-Ships remain docked in the ship yard through the entire process.
+Ships remain docked in the shipyard through the entire process.
 If the construction yard is destroyed, the ships are destroyed in their slipways and the invested PPs are lost.

 # 7\.0 Technology & Research